apache/mynewt-site/docs/chapter1/project1.md

 * Windows: Windows 10

+### Access to the Apache repo

+* Get an account on Apache.

+* The latest codebase for the Mynewt OS is on the master branch at  https://git-wip-us.apache.org/repos/asf/incubator-mynewt-larva.git

+* The latest codebase for the Newt tool is on the master branch at  https://git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git

 ### Getting your Mac Ready

-#### Getting an account on GitHub

-* Get an account on GitHub.
-Make sure you have joined the "Newt Operating System" organization.

 #### Installing Homebrew to ease installs on OS X